Sam Zien: YouTube channel

 On May 23, 2011, Zien premiered The Sam Livecast, an Internet cooking show originating from his home kitchen.
 Three new episodes per week feature food-related and other subject matters.
 After 200 live episodes, the production switched to a live-to-tape format.

 After moving away from the live streamed format, The Sam Livecast transitioned into a YouTube channel under a different name - Sam the Cooking Guy - and experienced a surge in subscribers and views, reaching over 3 million subscribers by December 2021.

 Restaurants

 In July 2018, Zien opened his first restaurant - Not Not Tacos - a casual dining establishment featuring Zien's unique take on non-traditional tacos.
 Located within the Little Italy Food Hall in the Little Italy area of downtown San Diego, Zien serves tacos such as Korean Short Rib, Pulled Pork with Macaroni and Cheese, Seared Salmon, and Meatloaf.

 In March 2020, Zien opened a second restaurant in the Little Italy Food Hall, called Graze by Sam.
+The restaurant closed May 2024.

-In April 2021, Zien opened a third also located in the Little Italy Food Hall, called Samburgers.
+Zien, in partnership with Grain & Grit Collective, opened a third also located in the Little Italy Food Hall, called Samburgers in 2021.

+In 2023, Zien opened a fourth restaurant in the Little Italy Food Hall, called CooCoo's Nest.
+It is a fried chicken outlet with a "70's flair."